Hungarian unions protest plan to relax labor ‘slave law’

 - If Amazon Go technology goes big, grocery workers may get the sack | Jon Talton

+“This process is only about the suppression of employee interests and the prioritization of the interests of employers and the powers that be,” said Jozsef Szilagyi, co-chair of the Democratic League of Independent Trade Unions.
+“Those exercising political and economic power should understand that we are not robots.”

+The draft law was submitted to parliament by lawmakers from Orban’s governing Fidesz party, allowing the government to avoid preliminary talks with unions and other interested parties.
+These would have been mandatory if the amendments to the labor code had been submitted by the government.

-Reasons for the labor shortage include an aging population, higher wages elsewhere in the European Union, workers’ low mobility within Hungary, and the government’s fierce resistance to immigration.
+Reasons for the labor shortage include an aging population, higher wages elsewhere in the European Union, workers’ low mobility within Hungary and the government’s fierce resistance to immigration.

+Parliament is expected to vote on the amendments on Wednesday, when unions may hold another protest.